jpoler/kurma/README.md

   care of creating the necessary kernel namespaces or joining existing ones, and also joins any cgroups that are necessary.
-* Stage 3: After stage 2 is complete, it should `exec` the stage 3 binary which takes over as the process within the container.
+* Stage 3: After stage 2 is complete, it should `exec` the stage 3 binary which takes over inside the container and acts as an `init` process.
+It is used to execute the image's start command.

 Note that the container process can be extended beyond the base 3 stages through more explicit coordination between stage 1 and stage 3.
 For instance, additional